-A description of how the Local Board will utilize funding to create incumbent worker training opportunities.
+(I) A description of how the Local Board will utilize funding to create incumbent worker training opportunities.

-The WDB allows for its WIOA Title I Adult and Dislocated Worker Career Services Provider to allocate funding for Incumbent Worker Training and encourages Incumbent Workforce Training as a tool for AJCCN members to use in the business services efforts.
-Incumbent Worker training will be employer-driven and will require a match by the employer.
+The WDB allows for its WIOA Title I Adult and Dislocated Worker Career Services Provider allocate funding for Incumbent Worker Training and encourages Incumbent Workforce Training as a tool for AJCCN members to uses in the business services efforts.
+Incumbent Worker training will be employer driven and will require a match by the employer.
 This training strategy will support incumbent worker training expenses using a cost reimbursement methodology.
-The WDB includes Incumbent Worker Training in its Employer Hiring Incentive Policy 1.4000.100.034.
+The WDB include Incumber Worker Training in its Local Area Training Provider Exception Policy, 1.4000.100.005, that includes a process for implementation.

-J. A description of how the Local Board will train and equip staff to provide excellent, WIOA-compliant customer service.
+(J) A description of how the Local Board will train and equip staff to provide excellent, WIOA-compliant customer service.

 Maintaining successful client relationships is a key goal of the WDB.
-It is the responsibility of the WDB's WIOA Title I service providers to identify customer objectives, constraints, and goals to develop a framework for responding to their needs and develop an IEP to place them in the career pathway leading them to their desired career.
-As WDB staff, EPG gauges the effectiveness of services to customers through EPG's Department of Program Integrity & Data Administration (PIDA), which handles all WIOA Title I service provider performance.
-To assist with the delivery of exceptional customer service in the American Job Centers, the WDB, through the OSO, offers monthly professional development training for the staff of American Job Center partners.
+It is the responsibility of the WDB's WIOA Title I service providers to identify customer objectives, constraints and goals to develop a framework for responding to their needs and develop an IEP to place them in the career pathway leading them to their desired career.
+As WDB staff, EPG, gauges the effectiveness of services to customers through EPG's Department of Program Performance & Data Management (PPDM), who handles all WIOA Title I service provider performance.
+To assist with the delivery of exceptional customer service in the American Job Centers, the WDB through the OSO, offers monthly professional development trainings for the staff of American Job Center partners.
 The cost for professional development is included in the OSO's competitively procured contract.

-The Equal Opportunity Officer (EO) attempts to resolve inquiries/complaints by speaking to customers, by telephone or e-mail, by contacting the American Job Center staff to obtain additional information or documentation, to resolve the issue at hand if needed, by reviewing the databases, obtaining information or authorization from the program manager, or referring the customer to an outside source for services not provided by an AJCCN member.
-The EO Officer maintains a detailed log documenting each inquiry or complaint received and the status of each one.
+The PPDM staff attempts to resolve inquiries/complaints by speaking to customers, by telephone or e-mail, by contacting the one-stop career center staff to obtain additional information or documentation, to resolve the issue at hand if needed, by reviewing the databases, obtaining information or authorization from the program manager, or referring the customer to an outside source for services not provided by an AJCCN member.
+PPDM staff maintain a detailed log documenting each inquiry or complaint received and the status of each one.
+A report is generated at the end of the month and submitted to WDB staff.
+This position also handles informal appeals.